moalshak/Science-Quiz-Generation/README.md

 ## Project Structure

-In the [notebooks](notebooks) directory, you can find the Jupyter notebooks that either generate or evaluate our models.
+In the [notebooks](notebooks) directory, you can find the Jupyter notebooks that either train or evaluate our models.
+The generated-questions-dataset notebook is used to generate questions using the questions model and adding those to the sciq dataset.
+The resulting dataset is used for training the options1 model.

 In the [scripts](scripts) directory, you can find the scripts that we used train the models on HPC.